THE CONCLUDING CHAPTER OF CRAWFORD

 "The Films of Joan Crawford" by Lawrence J. Quirk, 1968 (Published by Cadillac Publishing Co., Inc) (220 pages)

 This biography was published at the end of 1968, therefore, Joan' final film "Trog" is not included in the first edition.
 However, subsequent editions published after 1971 include "Trog."
 It is a nice resource to chronicle Joan's film career, and includes a synopsis, photos and cast listing for each of Joan's films.
 Quirk would later also publish "Joan Crawford: The Essential Biography" in 2002.
+This is a wonderful resource to learn about Joan's filmography.
+Joan also sanctioned this book's publication, and actively promoted it on television and attended book signings.

 "Joan Crawford" by Bob Thomas, 1978 (Published by Simon & Schuster) (273 pages)